-The Effect of Different Concentration of Sodium Hydroxide On Carboxymethyl Cellulose Properties

-Carboxymethyl cellulose (CMC) is a versatile polymer derived from cellulose, most common natural polymer.
-The source of cellulose can range from woods, cottons to even agriculture waste.
-CMC is important as its water soluble, where have been used in food industry, pharmaceutical, detergent, drugs, cosmetics, textile, paper and as well as oil drilling operation. a-Cellulose extracted from oil palm empty fruit bunch (OPEFB) was used as a raw material for the production of different grades of carboxymethyl cellulose (CMC).
+The Effect of Different Concentration of Sodium Hydroxide On Carboxymethyl Cellulose Properties textile, paper and as well as oil drilling operation. $\alpha$ -Cellulose extracted from oil palm empty fruit bunch (OPEFB) was used as a raw material for the production of different grades of carboxymethyl cellulose (CMC).
 The objective in producing different grades of CMC is to diversify the applications in varieties products as mention earlier.
 The important parameter for the preparation of different quality and the grade of CMC is concentration of sodium hydroxide (NaOH) used during mercerization process.
-Presence of NaOH will enhanced the reactivity of cellulose towards chemical reaction with monochloroacetic acid (MCAA).
+Presence of NaOH will enhanced the reactivity cellulose towards chemical reaction with monochloroacetic acid (MCAA).
 Preparation of CMC from cellulose was carried out by an etherification process, using different concentration of NaOH (25-40% v/v) and monochloroacetic acid (MCAA), with isopropanol as the supporting medium.
 The properties of resulting CMC were determined according to ASTM D 1439-03.
 From results, the content of CMC moisture ranged from 8.27% to 13.45% while the purity of all CMC produced was 90% and above.
 In addition, the chemical structure of resulting CMC were found comparable to standard CMC based on FTIR spectra.
 Different concentration of NaOH tended to produce different CMC characteristics and properties.
 This palm based CMC has huge potential for future green-chemical demand since it is being produced from renewable resource and it is sustainable.